Legal terms: ‘Dissolution’ and ‘nullity’

 The following documentation is required to begin proceedings for dissolution and nullity:

-- an application (note that the application form should be prepared by either A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. or a legal practitioner);
+- an application (note that the application form should be prepared by either party or a legal practitioner);

 - a marriage certificate (the original, or a certified copy); and

-- a declaration by a A legal practitioner (lawyer) who sees clients and opens files to deal with their legal matters but usually does not appear in court.
-See also barrister. (or officer of the court if the applicant is unrepresented) that information from the Director of Counselling and Welfare has been given to the applicant.
+- a declaration by a solicitor (or officer of the court if the applicant is unrepresented) that information from the Director of Counselling and Welfare has been given to the applicant.
 This information is about the legal and possible social effects of divorce.

 Filling out all the forms correctly and serving them on the other party can seem complicated.
-Do-it-yourself kits are available from the Family Court of Australia (see ‘Contacts’ at the end of this chapter).
+Do-it-yourself kits are available from the Federal Circuit and Family Court of Australia.

 Service of documents